peterruler/mongo-arm/README.md

 - `docker stop <Container_ID>`
 - `docker rm <Container_ID>`
 - in a terminal call `docker ps` to get Container_ID
+- `docker compose up` to restart the web container

 # Connect to docker container